 The Fairhaven Police Honor Guard, under the command of Sgt.
 Michael Bouvier (below, right), represents the department at funerals, parades and other special events.

-Other members of the the Honor Guard are Officer Edward Riggs, Officer Scott Gordon, Sergeant Daniel Dorgan, Officer Jimmy Bettencourt, Officer Jerald Bettencourt, Sgt.
-Kevin Kobza and Sgt.
-Bouvier.
-Sergeant Daniel Dorgan (not pictured here) is also a member of the Guard
+Other members of the the Honor Guard are Officer Edward Riggs, Officer Scott Gordon, Sergeant Daniel Dorgan, Officer James Bettencourt, Officer Jerald Bettencourt, Officer Marcy Haaland, Officer Michael Carrette, Officer Jerome Penha, and Officer Chris Beauregard.

 School Resource Officers

-Officer Scott Joseph is the Fairhaven Police Department School Resource Officer assigned to Fairhaven High School and Hasting’s Middle School
+Officer Scott Joseph and Officer Jerome Penha are the Fairhaven Police Department School Resource Officers assigned to Fairhaven High School and Hasting’s Middle School respectively.

 The SRO program has been highly successful.
 It has been acclaimed by administration, faculty, students and parents.
 The SROs work proactively by conducting anti-bullying and alcohol and drug use prevention programs.
 They provide security at the high school and middle school and develop and update crises management plans for all schools.
 The SROs are trained to recognize signs of home or dating violence in students and have been instrumental in ending the cycle of violence in which some female students found themselves.